Photon1c/logiksleuth/README.md

 # Introduction: Now in Development
-Logiksleuth is an app that aims to make a process of elimination a machine learnable task which can help elucidate blind spots to end users.
+Logiksleuth is an app that aims to make the process of elimination a machine learnable task which can help elucidate blind spots to end users.
 It takes a lesson from the games 20 Questions, CLUE, and Guess Who to arrive at the most probablty answer given a set of clearly defined inputs to start from.